denisgriaznov/MyoArmControl/README.md

 Research of mechanical control via myoelectrical signals using Myo Armband.

 Student work in Technical University of Liberec (TUL) under supervision of [Dr. Jan Koprnicky, PhD](https://www.fm.tul.cz/personal/jan.koprnicky).
-The work was described in the [master's thesis](Papers/thesis.pdf) and defended at TUL.
+The work was described in the master's thesisand defended at TUL ([download full text here](Papers/thesis.pdf)).

 New results were presented in the article for Student Conferense of Faculty of Mechatronics in TUL ([download here](Papers/skfm.pdf)).